-Hot food items may have been placed in the cabinet.
+Hot food items may have been placed in the cabinet or top pan section.
 Store only room temperature food items.

 The room's ambient temperature may be higher than 86°F (30°C).
-Provide ample ventilation or additional cooling to the room or relocate the unit to a larger space with lower ambient temperature.
+Provide ample ventilation or additional cooling to the room.
+Relocate the unit from extremely small spaces without ventilation.

-The unit may be installed in close proximity to heat sources such as ovens, stoves, heaters, or direct sunlight.
+The front and left side vents as well as the top pan section may be installed in close proximity to heat sources such as ovens, stoves, heaters or direct sunlight.
 Relocate the unit away from these sources.
 The unit may be installed without clearance or proper ventilation.
-Provide additional exhaust vents and observe the clearance allowance specified on page 3.
+Provide additional exhaust vents and observe the allowance specified on page (3).